obirler/mesnet/README.md

-# MESNET: 2 DIMENSINAL FRAME ANALYZER #
+# MESNET: 2 DIMENSIONAL FRAME ANALYZER #

 Mesnet is a structural analysis program that is used to calculate bending force, bending moment, and deflections in 2 dimensional frames.
 Although it is designed for two dimensional ship frames, it is able to solve many bending problems in many engineering areas.